0xbow-io/asp-spec-v1.0/content/classification_and_categorization/2_category_bitmap_specification.md

 - Bits 192-255: Cross-protocol interactions

 The bitmap can be efficiently stored and manipulated using 256-bit integer types or a byte array of size 32 (32 bytes).
+To support sclability, external bitmaps are referrable in other bitmaps through bit pointers or a bitmap index.